May all beings be in peace

 The spinning of the earth provides just one example of how difficult it is for us to break free from incorrect beliefs when these false beliefs are based on misleading personal experiences that are shared by everyone.
 Add to that the fundamental desire to be accepted by society and you see how easy it is for us to fall into a trap of illusion.
-Is this what is happening in a very basic way with regards to understanding our True Self as the Divine Awareness?
-Can it really be true that our physical world is actually the face of God?
-The face of the Faceless?
+Is this what is happening in a very basic way with regards to our understanding of who we really are?
+Are we really only a body that is alive for a while and then gone forever or is there more to it?

 So now you ponder the paradox of knowing one thing - that the sun does not move - while watching its apparent motion.
 But remember, a paradox only seems like a contradiction.
 It is not an actual contradiction.
 In other words, there is a resolution, and of course, you already see it.
 Within one framework, something can be moving while at the same time, within another framework, it can be still.
 The key is that you measure the motion with respect to only one framework at a time.
 From within the moving framework of the spinning earth, the motionless sun will appear to move.